Essays for A New Philadelphia Apologetic

 Have you listened to any of today’s prophecy pundits?
 What are they discussing?
 War with Iran, Islamic nations acquiring nuclear weapons, fundamentalist Muslims spreading radical Islam—are not today’s visible prophecy pundits primarily concerned with wars and natural catastrophes?
 Again, Jesus said, concerning wars and rumors of wars, “‘See that you are not alarmed, for this must take place, but the end is not yet’” (Matt 24:7).
 So, are not today’s visible prophecy pundits—the Perry Stones and Hal Lindsays and the various Sabbatarian Churches of God of this world—looking at the very things about which Jesus said not to be alarmed?
 They are, indeed!
 They do what Jesus said not to do.
 They are, therefore, all false.

 Wow!
 There are so many prophecy pundits looking at wars and rumors of wars that to paint the many as false leaves brush marks into which some will slide to escape being so labeled, thereby continuing their deception into the seven endtime years.
 It was easy to identify false prophets when one only had to look at whether the pundit inserted Rome, the Roman Empire, or the Roman Church into endtime prophecies—all who do are unarguably false.
 There is nothing they can say to justify their addition of Rome to Bible prophecies.
-The issue is cut-and-dry, a clichéd expression that still well expresses the finality with which those who add Rome to Scripture are judged; for inevitably, they look for the coming of wars to fulfill Bible prophecies, with their favorite war being a United Europe under the control of the Pope invading the Middle East.
+The issue is cut-and-dried, a clichéd expression that still well expresses the finality with which those who add Rome to Scripture are judged; for inevitably, they look for the coming of wars to fulfill Bible prophecies, with their favorite war being a United Europe under the control of the Pope invading the Middle East.
 But a United Europe under the Pope has already invaded the Middle East in the First and Second Crusades after the 1st post-Christ millennium.
 So these endtime prophecy pundits who insert Rome in Scripture are merely many little Peters crying, “Wolf, wolf,” when the howls they hear are their neighbors’ beagles baying at the moon.

 The prophecy pundit that identifies Islamic nations as the king of the South, and European nations as the king of the North has no spiritual understanding and little imagination, for this pundit would again have the Cross fight with the Crescent in yet another crusade to recover present day Jerusalem for Trinitarian Christendom.